UncreativeXenon/HP-15-fc0000-Hackintosh/README.md

 **Processor:** Ryzen 7 7730U.

-This should work with **Ryzen 5 7530U** too, as for Athlon chips I'm uncertain.
+This should work with **Ryzen 5 7530U** too.

+As for Athlon chips I'm uncertain.

 ### Notes (MUST DO)
 I included two censored `config.plist` files named `censored_config.plist` and `censored_config_no_nootedred.plist` (second is for installation process only).
 You will have to rename it and add your own MLB, ROM, SystemSerialNumber and SystemUUID, use [this guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#platforminfo) for doing so, I personally used `MacBookPro16,3` but it can be different if you're using another processor.